Baudin999/blog/about.markdown

 - **Scrum**: More harm than good, where agile focused on building software, srum focusses on "process over development".

 - **Testing & TDD**: Love the former, not too keen on the latter.
 Testing is like making sure the parachute works.
-TDD? testing the air to check if the parachute will work, please don't do that!
+TDD?
+It's like testing the air to check if the parachute will work, please don't do that!
+(Unless you're destination is Mars of course...)

 ---